LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 https://www.investopedia.com/trading/options-strategies/

-## Author:
-### Tin Hang

 ## References:
 https://www.investopedia.com/trading/options-strategies/
 https://www.optionsplaybook.com/option-strategies/

+## Author:
+### * Tin Hang

-# :red_circle: Warning: This is not financial advisor.
+## 🔴 Warning: This is not financial advisor.
 Do not use this to invest or trade.
 It is for educational purpose.